 Natural disasters, severe weather and climate

-Taiwan is in an active earthquake zone and is also subject to typhoons.
 In the wet/typhoon season (May to November) flooding and mudslides are common.
 Information on earthquakes, typhoons and other severe weather is available from the Taiwan Central Weather Bureau.
+Australians visiting Taiwan during the Typhoon season should monitor this website for the latest weather warnings and contact tour operators to check whether tourist services at planned destinations have been affected.

 In the event of an approaching typhoon, flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 You should contact your airline for the latest flight information.
 The typhoon could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe typhoon may not be available to all who may choose to stay.
 You should review and follow hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo IDs, etc.) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our severe weather page.

-When a typhoon is approaching Taiwan, 'typhoon days' can be declared by the local authorities at very short notice.
-'Typhoon days' are announced on local radio and television stations.
-The International Community Radio Taipei (ICRT) provides all of Taiwan with English-language programming 24 hours a day.
+If a typhoon is approaching Taiwan, a 'typhoon day' may be declared by the local authorities at very short notice which may see reduced business operating hours and government office closures.
+A 'Typhoon day' is announced on local radio and television stations.
+The International Community Radio Taipei (ICRT) provides all of Taiwan with English-language programming 24-hours a day.
 In the event of an emergency or an approaching typhoon, travellers in Taiwan should tune their radios to FM 100.7 for English-language updates.
 You can find out more information on 'typhoon days' on the local weather website.
-The Australian Office in Taipei will be closed on 'typhoon days' and Australians who require consular assistance on these days should call the Consular Emergency Centre in Canberra on +61 2 6261 3305.
+If a Typhoon day is declared, the Australian Office in Taipei may be closed and Australians who require consular assistance on these days should call the Consular Emergency Centre in Canberra on +61 2 6261 3305.

 All oceanic regions of the world can experience tsunamis, but there is a more frequent occurrence of large, destructive tsunamis in the Indian and Pacific Oceans because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.